Health Insurance Marketplace OPEN ENROLLMENT

 - Short Term Health Insurance – This is not guaranteed issue, and does not meet the federal guidelines for minimum essential coverage, but it can protect you against financial loss in the event of a catastrophic illness or accident.
 CLICK HERE to get a quote and apply.

 - Accident Insurance – A stand alone accident policy could help with small costs, but won’t meet the federal guidelines for minimum essential coverage.
-Nevertheless, an Accident plan can help pay some expenses.
+Nevertheless, an Accident plan can help pay some expenses, even if you have insurance with a large deductible.
 Call (800) 826-2005 or visit our Aflac page for more information.

 - No appointment needed